 I’ve heard good things about the novel adaption Michael Stackpole did of the recent movie and, having worked with the man and spoken with him about sword-and-sorcery and Robert E. Howard, am certain he appreciates both the character and the creator.
 I’ll be trying his book out eventually.

 There are a few other odds and ends worth checking out.
 Scott Oden has written two excellent Conan novellas, one of which is appearing as a back-up feature right now in Marvel’s The Savage Sword of Conan, and John Chris Hocking has written a novella that takes place right after Conan and the Emerald Lotus, which is the backup feature in the ongoing issues of the main Conan magazine.
 Others are in the works!

 Howard Andrew Jones lives in a tower beside the Sea of Monsters with a wicked and beautiful sorceress.
 When not spending time with her or their talented children he can be found hunched over his laptop, mumbling about flashing swords and doom-haunted towers.
-St. Martin’s published his newest fantasy novel, For the Killing of Kings, in February, and its sequel, Upon the Flight of the Queen, just released.
+His complete Ring-Sworn Trilogy is now available from St. Martin’s.
 Paizo has published four of his Pathfinder novels and St. Martin’s/Thomas Dunne two of his critically acclaimed historical fantasy novels starring the Arabian sleuth and swordsman team of Dabir and Asim.
-He edits Tales From the Magician’s Skull and the new line of Robert E. Howard fiction for Perilous Worlds.
+He is the Managing Editor of Tales From the Magician’s Skull.
 He knows karate and wrote this while eating stale popcorn.